federicoaugelli/Economy-Complexity/README.md

 Using only countries with a population of 1 million or more, exports of at least 1 billion and a total product value of at least USD 500 million for the study.

 <br> the calculation of the ECI is based on the papaer theory:
+Hidalgo, César A., & Hausmann, R. (2009).
+The building blocks of economic complexity.
+Proceedings of the National Academy of Sciences of the United States of America, 106(26), 10570–10575. https://doi.org/10.1073/pnas.0900943106